-If you have exhausted the internal grievance procedures with Blue Cross, you may request a review of the denial by the Employee Benefit Division of the Michigan Civil Service Commission.
+If you have exhausted the internal grievance procedures with Blue Cross, you may request a review of the denial by the Employee Benefit Division of the Michigan Civil Service 2024 Evidence of Coverage for State Health Plan MA PPO Chapter 7.
+What to do if you have a problem or complaint (coverage, decisions, appeals, complains)

+Commission.
 The complaint must be received within 28 calendar days after the date that the final internal decision of Blue Cross was issued.